 This is where we give Jonny Jackpot a huge tick.
 Kiwi gamblers can scroll down to the foot of the landing page to the horizontal line of the lime-green menu to click on the “Game RTP” link.
 Here, they’ll be able to work out the RTP for every single game in alphabetic order.
 Our only contribution to add value to the online casino’s informative Game RTP is that it could have been divided into categories — such as live-dealer games, table games, etc — as well as have lines connecting each game to their percentage figures on the right.
 It requires a ruler, or a similar item, to avoid mixing up the figures with the titles.

-However, we advise Kiwi gamblers to read thoroughly the promotional terms before diving into the generous three-tier welcome bonus offer to newcomers.
-Note that a minimum $NZ10 deposit and withdrawal is applicable.
+However, we advise Kiwi gamblers to read thoroughly the promotional terms before diving into the generous three-tier welcome bonus offers to newcomers.
+Note that a minimum $NZ10 deposit and withdrawal are applicable.
 A ceiling of $NZ5,000 is placed on withdrawals, too.
 Coupons also have time limits.
-The operator reserves the right to refuse their use any time.
+The operator reserves the right to refuse their use at any time.

 Only Keno and scratchies as well as pokies games count towards a 100% wagering requirement.
 Some games will carry less weight than others.
 We’ve done the six-point-sized letter research for you to save you from eye strain.

-Here’s the breakdown of playthrough requirements on the Jonny Jackpot bonuses:
+Here’s the breakdown of playthrough requirements for the Jonny Jackpot bonuses:

-Note: Thirteen pokies only offer 20% playthrough contribution.
-A whole swag of them make zero contribution, so do your homework and cross check with the list under the promotional terms.
+Note: Thirteen Pokies only offer a 20% playthrough contribution.
+A whole swag of them make zero contribution, so do your homework and cross-check with the list under the promotional terms.